Skip to main content

 Autodesk.Help.
 (2007, September 13).
 About Duplicating Views in Revit.
 Retrieved October 22, 2020, from https://knowledge.autodesk.com/support/revit-products/learn-explore/caas/CloudHelp/cloudhelp/2018/ENU/3PP-RVT-ARCH-ASCENT/files/GUID-F4ABE31C-D4D8-45FB-A628-A512D41D8114-htm.html

 This page titled 10: Chapter 10.
-Set grids, levels, dimensions, and building columns is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Yongyeon Cho via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Set grids, levels, dimensions, and building columns is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Yongyeon Cho via source content that was edited to the style and standards of the LibreTexts platform.